stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

     oc -n <your-namespace> create secret generic github-webhook-config --from-literal provider.token="FINE_GRAINED_TOKEN_AS_GENERATED_PREVIOUSLY" --from-literal webhook.secret="SECRET_AS_SET_IN_WEBHOOK_CONFIGURATION"
     ```

-1. Log in to SAAP and check if the the secret is created in your targeted namespace.
+1. Log in to SAAP and check if the secret is created in your targeted namespace.

     ![git webhook config](images/git-webhook.png)

-    > Note : In older versions of PaC, webhook secret can't be stored, so for older version, use below command:
+    > Note: In older versions of PaC, webhook secret can't be stored, so for older versions, use the below command:

     ```sh
     oc -n <namespace-where-PaC-installed> create secret generic pipelines-as-code-secret --from-literal webhook.secret="$WEBHOOK_SECRET_AS_GENERATED"